-The Compliance function maintains its independence through the reporting line of the SMF16 and Head of Compliance to the Chief Compliance Officer for the AmTrust Group, with a dotted line to the AEL CEO, and unfettered access to the Chair of the Risk and Compliance Committee.
+The Compliance function maintains its independence by way of the SMF16 Head of Compliance who has unfettered access to the Chair of the Risk and Compliance Committee.

 B.5 Internal Audit Function

 The key function holder for the Internal Audit function is the Head of Internal Audit.